ishapiro/lumibot_backtesting_machine/README.md

 This is my first experiment using the Lumibot framework to build a robust Iron Condor Backtesting environment.
 Once completed
 I will ensure the reliability of the code by comparing results to alternative commercially available backtesting environments.

+Disclaimer: The options strategies presented within this content are intended for educational purposes only.
+They are not meant to be used for trading live stocks or any other financial instruments.
+The information provided is based on historical data and hypothetical scenarios, and it does not guarantee future results or profits.

+Trading stocks and options involve substantial risks and may result in the loss of your invested capital.
+It is essential to conduct thorough research, seek advice from a qualified financial professional, and carefully consider your risk tolerance before engaging in any trading activities.

+The strategies discussed in this content should not be regarded as recommendations or endorsements.
+The market conditions, regulations, and individual circumstances can significantly impact the outcome of any trading strategy.
+Therefore, it is crucial to understand that every investment decision carries its own risks, and you should exercise caution and diligence when applying any information provided herein.

+By accessing and utilizing the information presented, you acknowledge that you are solely responsible for any trading decisions you make.
+Neither the author nor any associated parties shall be held liable for any losses, damages, or consequences arising from the use of the strategies discussed in this content.

+Always remember that trading in the financial markets involves inherent risks, and it is recommended to seek professional advice and conduct thorough analysis before making any investment decisions.

+## Files

+options_iron_condor_backtest_mwt.py -- this is the strategy
+option_testing.py -- this is a mini strategy used to test retreiving option pricing polygon_test_api.py -- this is a simple test of the polygon API

 ## Background

     Iron Condor Structure